MACC, where are you?

 'Feast costs RM600,000'

-The event took place at Dewan Tun Ali in Bukit Katil and the host of people it attracted included the Sultan of Selangor, several cabinet ministers and a number of other VIPs while songstress Siti Nurhaliza performed at the event.
+Ali in Bukit Katil and the host of people it attracted included the Sultan of

-biggest crowd ever recorded at a wedding, outdoing even Prime Minister Najib Abdul Razak's Aidilfitri open house (left) this year, which reportedly attracted 100,000 people.
+The sheer volume of those attending the feast made it into the Malaysia Book of Records, which certified it as the biggest crowd ever recorded at a wedding, outdoing even Prime Minister Najib Abdul Razak's Aidilfitri open house (left) this year, which reportedly attracted 100,000 people.

-This prompted several opposition lawmakers to urge the chief minister to
+This prompted several opposition lawmakers to urge the chief minister to reveal the cost of the ‘mega kenduri’.

 Meanwhile, in The Malay Mail, Ali claimed the feast cost RM600,000 and not RM1.3million as ventured by Pakatan Rakyat leaders, nor even RM13 million as speculated by DAP national adviser Lim Kit Siang in a Twitter posting.